-Tair (Redis OSS-compatible) instances are fully compatible with open source Redis.
-You can connect to Tair instances in the same manner as you connect to Redis databases.
-Therefore, you can use any Redis-compliant client to connect to a Tair instance.
+Tair (Redis OSS-compatible) instances are fully compatible with open-source Redis.
+You can connect to a Tair instance using any Redis-compliant client in the same way that you connect to a Redis database.

 Prerequisites